junsklee/cubrid-testtools/CTP/builder_tester/DOCKER_OPTIMIZATION_SUMMARY.md

 1. Tester receives test request with build package
 2. Checks if Docker image exists for commit
 3. If not, builds new image:
-   - Creates Dockerfile with build extraction steps
+   - Launches the base tester image with the build tarball mounted read-only
-   - Builds image with CUBRID pre-installed
+   - Runs a provisioning script inside the container to extract/configure CUBRID
-   - Tags as `cubrid-test:COMMIT_HASH`
+   - Commits the running container as `cubrid-test:COMMIT_HASH_BASELINE`
 4. Runs test using pre-built image
 5. Caches image for future tests